OWASP/owasp-summit-2017/Working-Sessions/Security-Crowdsourcing/Responsible-disclosure.md

 - Checklists to keep in mind before starting a programme
 - Responsible Disclosure legal framework accepted EU/country wide

+### Synopsis and Takeways

+- Level one consists of "Creating an email address for communication (vulnerablilty report submissions)", "Designated Person for the response" and "Publishing the contact details for responsible disclosure (Social channels or through the web page)".
+- Level two conists of "Rewards or kudos awarded for valid submissions", "Published the validation timelines", "Ability to triage" and "Ability to fix the issues".
+- Level three conists of "Credibility of the program within the security community", "Published the reward values", "Published the remediation timelines" and "Published end to end process".
+- These questions are answered with "Yes" or "No" questions, in addition, comments can be made if needed.
+- After collaborating with participants the "OWASP Responsible Disclosure Maturity Model Survey" was conceived

 ## Who

 The target audience for this Working Session is: